emacsmirror/twiki-org/README.txt

 * Saving buffers works even when longlines-mode is enabled.
 (Really oughta start a proper changelog...)

-Released under the GPL v2, like Org and the original twiki-outline.
-Comments, patches and suggestions welcome.
-Share and enjoy!

 What's borked (aka TODO):
 -------------------------